rticommunity/kubernetes-examples/ddsping_cds_replicated/README.md

 You want to make Cloud Discovery Service (CDS) replicated to avoid service unavailability of CDS.

-The default DDS discovery relies on multicast, and most virtual network solutions of k8s do not support multicast.

 ### Solution

 To make CDS highly available, a **StatefulSet** with **Headless Service** can be used. **StatefulSet** manages and scales a set of stateful pods by providing guarantees about the ordering and uniqueness of these pods.
 To access the StatefulSet CDS pods from other Connext application pods, **Headless Service** is used.
 Each **Head Service** maps to each **StatefulSet** CDS pod.
 Connext application pods need to add DNS names of CDS services (e.g., rti-cds-0:7400, rti-cds-1:7400) to their initial discovery peer list, so they can still use an available CDS instance even when one of the CDS instances in the list fails.